top of page

 H & B (impressed): Zoë mou, sas agapo!!

-M(pleased): Eat, please, whatever you enjoy - did I mention my husband was an Englishman, awfully fond of Brown Sauce and pots of fermented Barley?
+M(pleased): Eat, do, whatever you enjoy - did I mention my husband was an Englishman - Consul Macree - was awfully fond of Brown Sauce and pots of fermented Barley?

-B: That’ll do me - and some fish - take back the rest!
+B: That’ll do me - oh, and some fish - take back the rest!

 H: That Moussaka I long to taste!

-Kattinka bows and eyes H&B - with lids whose jetty fringe takes them aback
+Kattinka Macree bows - and eyes the lads with lids whose jetty fringes takes them quite aback

 M(to B): Ah!
 Love is alternate joy and woe - isn’t it though?